hannahmao95/Hannah-Mao/challenge/README.md

 1 Branded Kunze-Bernhar
 -There is 1 order for Small Granite shoes made by Rowe and Legros.

-The most popular brand for Intelligent Copper Knife is Hill-Gorczany The most popular brand for Small Granite shoes is Rowe and Legros
+The most popular brand for Intelligent Copper Knife is Hill-Gorczany<br />
+The most popular brand for Small Granite shoes is Rowe and Legros<br />

-1_input_example.csv:
+1_input_example.csv:<br />
+Intelligent Copper	Hilll-Gorczany<br />
-Intelligent Copper	Hilll-GorczanySmall Granite Shoes	Rowe and Legros
+Small Granite Shoes	Rowe and Legros<br />